 The heel and spur of boot-shaped Italy, Puglia is now returning to the limelight after being ignored or disparaged for centuries.
-While the sobriquet ‘the new Tuscany’ is a lazy cliché and dangerously misleading (with its raw limestone landscape Puglia looks and feels like a different country), it is the case that only in the last two or three decades have Italophiles and discerning travellers been taking the region seriously.
-It is also the case that in that time the region has been transformed through building restoration, refurbishment and the growth of a café and restaurant scene – the beneficial impacts of tourism.
+While the sobriquet ‘the new Tuscany’ is a lazy cliché and dangerously misleading (with its raw limestone landscape Puglia looks and feels like a different country), it is the case that only in the last couple of decades have Italophiles and discerning travellers been taking the region seriously.

 Much later there was another artistic outburst, appropriately international but characteristically idiosyncratic, a highly elaborate version of Baroque architecture and decoration.
 Lecce is a glorious example: churches and palaces with intricately embellished façades carved from the local stone line the streets and squares of this lively town, the regional capital of the Salento.

-A journey from the south to the north of Puglia, this tour takes in the most important heritage sites.
-Particularly memorable are the unspoilt centres of ancient cities and villages built up around narrow twisting alleys, some tumbling down hillsides, most whitewashed, all full of picturesque incident.
-Waterfronts with attractive harbours are another feature.
+A journey from the north to the south of Puglia, this tour takes in the most important medieval and Baroque sites as well as the noteworthy items from other eras.
+Particularly memorable are the unspoilt centres of ancient cities and villages built up around narrow twisting alleys, some tumbling down hillsides, most whitewashed, all picturesque.
+Waterfronts with ancient harbours are another feature.

 There is scenic variety from rolling hills to open plains, in parts enlivened by trulli, conical stone houses which are a unique vernacular phenomenon.
-Half of Italy’s fruit and vegetables are grown here, and perhaps it is no coincidence that in recent years there has been an upsurge in interest in gastronomy.
+In Springtime, and comparatively cooler temperatures, Puglia’s charms can now be enjoyed with comfort and ease.

-Gargano Peninsula.
-High on the southern slopes of Monte Gargano sits Monte Sant’Angelo, where the apparition of the Archangel Michael in the fifth century has made the grotto sanctuary a popular pilgrim destination.
-The massive castle was started by Normans and extended by Swabians, Aragonese and Bourbons.
+Monte Sant’Angelo, San Giovanni Rotondo.
+High on the southern slopes of Monte Gargano sits Monte Sant’Angelo, where the apparition of the Archangel Michael in the 5th century has made the grotto sanctuary a popular destination for pilgrims.
+The massive castle was started by the Normans and extended by the Swabians, Aragonese and Bourbons.
 The Tomba di Rotari is a baptistery with 12th-century decorations and a domed roof.
-Dedicated to Padre Pio, the complex of San Giovanni Rotondo includes a new church by Renzo Piano.
+One of the most visited pilgrimage sites in the world, the complex of San Giovanni Rotondo includes San Pio’s new church designed by Renzo Piano.

 Price, per person

-Flights (economy class) with Alitalia (Airbus 320 & Embraer 90); travel by private coach; hotel accommodation; breakfasts and 5 dinners with wine, water, coffee; all admissions; all tips, all taxes; the services of the lecturer.
+Flights (economy class) on ITA Airways (Airbus 320 & Embraer 90); travel by private coach; hotel accommodation as described below; breakfasts and five dinners with wine, water and coffee; all admissions to sites and museums visited with the group; all tips and taxes; the services of the lecturer & tour manager.

 Between 10 and 22 participants.